Iannen/Iannen/README.md

 ***********************************************

-# Iannen

-Hello, I'm me!

 ## Projects

-These are my projects, for your viewing pleasure.
-Whereever possible there will be either a self contained runnable artifact (an exe or a jar file), or a link to a live demo.
+Whereever possible there will be either a self contained runnable artifact (an exe or a jar file), a link to a live demo or some kind of presentation.

 ### Console projects

 These projects employ nested while loops to present the user with menus.

-#### DbAdmin ~ spring of 2023
+**DbAdmin ~ spring of 2023**
-Console driven application to simulate the management of employees, departements and projects in a fictional company.
+- Console driven application to simulate the management of employees, departements and projects in a fictional company.
 The menues and their configuration is handled by a large 'god class' *Tekstgrensesnitt* with a sidekick *Statics* class to take textual user input.
 It connects to an external PostgreSQL database using JPA + DAO.